Meet the PSV Board

 Prior to her stint with ACS, Lisa worked for several organizations including Ketchum Public Relations, Black Entertainment Television, and on behalf of the for-and non-profit organizations and the special interests of Earvin “Magic” Johnson.

 A graduate of a K-12 independent school in Atlanta, Ga, The Westminster Schools, Lisa matriculated from the University of Virginia where she earned a B.A. in Rhetoric and Communication Studies.
-She is currently earning a certificate from Harvard Business School Online in Family Engagement in Education.
+She recently earned a certificate from Harvard Business School Online in Family Engagement in Education.
 She is a community board member for Alliance College-Ready Public Schools, sat on the Taproot Foundation NYC inaugural board and served on the advisory board of Girls, Inc. in Harlem.
 Lisa now lives in Los Angeles with her husband, Andre, and two children, Gigi and Avery, who attend a local private school.

 Office of the Chairman